zheminggu/Game-AI/Script/AI/InsideConscious/README.md

-JudgeEnemy
-judge if current neighbors are enemy,  an enemy once
+JudgeOthers: judge if current neighbors are enemy,  an enemy once